Universal Constructivism

 Universal Constructivism (sometimes called Constructive Universalism) was a style of art created and developed by Joaquín Torres-García.
 The study and incorporation of basic geometric structure (Constructive) in the ancient and modern world creates the ability to create art that will be meaningful (Universal) to anyone who has viewed his artworks.
-He took the principles of Constructivism that Russian artists had developed in the 1920s and had influenced the De Stijl and Bauhaus movements, and integrated what he considered to be universal pictographs, such as those for the Sun, the Moon, man, and woman.
+He took the principles of Constructivism that Russian artists had developed in the 1920s and had influenced the De Stijl and Bauhaus movements and integrated what he considered to be universal pictographs, such as those for the Sun, the Moon, man, and woman.
 The goal of this art movement was to seek for the definition of what it means to be American by dominating constructive art and the use of primitive art that was rooted in the traditions of the continent.
 This style is best known for its synthesis of grid compositions and schematic signs.
-When Torres-García started Taller Torres Garcia in 1944, many of the participants incorporated Universal Constructivism into their own work.
+When Torres-García started Taller Torres García in 1944, many of the participants incorporated Universal Constructivism into their own work.
 And later, the style influenced North American artists, such as Adolph Gottlieb and Louise Nevelson.

 Founding of the Movement

-Joaquín Torres-Garcia
+Joaquín Torres-García

-Joaquín Torres-Garcia was the founder of Universal Constructivism.
+Joaquín Torres-García was the founder of Universal Constructivism.
 The Uruguayan artist was born in Montevideo on the 28th of July in the year 1874.
-As he grew into the path of art, he leaves his home and travels to Barcelona in 1891.
+As he grew into the path of art, he left his home and travels to Barcelona in 1891.
 Specifically, in Paris he found many new opportunities that have played an important factor in his career.
 Additionally, his travels have included a variety of influences that has inspired his art.
 Due to his accomplishments, he was uniquely titled as "America's Greatest Creators".
-Joaquin Torres-Garcia was a determined Uruguayan artist who hoped to constitute a new world with a new set of ritual practices as a way of reconstituting the least imagined, fantasized- ancient, pre-modern integration of life and art through the principles of geometry and proportionality.
-Torres-Garcia developed a unique creation to use Modern art to proclaim the spiritual Humanism expressed in Universal images rather than realistic description.
+Joaquin Torres-García was a determined Uruguayan artist who hoped to constitute a new world with a new set of ritual practices as a way of reconstituting the least imagined, fantasized- ancient, pre-modern integration of life and art through the principles of geometry and proportionality.
+Torres-García developed a unique creation to use Modern art to proclaim the spiritual Humanism expressed in Universal images rather than realistic description.